Healthdirect Free Australian health advice you can count on.

 What are the risks of massage therapy?

 Some massage therapists are trained to work with people receiving medical care.
-Your doctor may have a list of therapists they recommend.
+Your doctor may be able to help you choose which type of massage may be right for you and may recommend a qualified massage therapist.

 What does a massage treatment involve?

 Medicare does not cover the cost of massage therapy.
-However, if you have private health insurance, you may receive up to a 30% rebate on some treatments such as physiotherapy and massage therapy.
-Ask your health fund what is included in your 'Extras' cover.
+Some people with private health insurance may get a rebate.
+Ask your health fund what is included in your ‘extras’ cover.

-Massage therapists do not legally require any formal qualifications to practise in Australia.
-Sometimes massages are offered by untrained people, including sex workers.
-Always look for a therapist who is registered with the Massage & Myotherapy Australia so you know they are properly trained.
-You can find a therapist in your area on their website.
+Always look for a therapist who is registered so that you know they are properly trained and insured.
+You can find a therapist in your area through:

 healthdirect's service finder is a free service that helps you locate the nearest health services in any part of Australia.
 You can search for health services such as physiotherapy, massage and natural medicine practitioners.